The following narrative summarizes TTUHSC’s student complaint or grievance policies and procedures.

 3. Hearing Procedure

-Upon receipt of a written request for a hearing, the Director of Student Services will appoint a Hearing Committee according to the following procedure:
+Upon receipt of a written request for a hearing, the Assistant Vice President for Student Services will appoint a Hearing Committee according to the following procedure:

 a.
 Each party will propose in writing a list of four TTUHSC faculty, staff, and/or students to serve on the Hearing Committee.
-The Director of Student Services will contact one person from each list in order of the submitting party’s preference to determine the person’s willingness to serve.
+The Assistant Vice President for Student Services will contact one person from each list in order of the submitting party’s preference to determine the person’s willingness to serve.
 Through this process, one person will be selected from each list.
 The two people selected will then select a third member (a TTUHSC faculty or staff member) and these individuals will comprise the Hearing Committee.
 This group will select a chair from among themselves.

 b.
-The Director of Student Services will provide technical assistance and support to this committee.
+The Assistant Vice President for Student Services will provide technical assistance and support to this committee.

 c.
 As soon as the hearing is scheduled, the chair of the Hearing Committee will send a written notice to all involved parties.
 The notice will specify the time, place, and nature of the hearing, plus a brief description of the complaint.
 The notice will also confirm the right of all involved parties to present witnesses and evidence and to be accompanied by counsel for advisory purposes only.

 d.
-At least three days prior to the hearing, all parties will provide to the chair of the Hearing Committee and the Director of Student Services a list of the names of any witnesses or counsel who will attend the hearing.
+At least three days prior to the hearing, all parties will provide to the chair of the Hearing Committee and the Assistant Vice President for Student Services a list of the names of any witnesses or counsel who will attend the hearing.
 If the student will be represented by counsel, the University will be represented by the Office of General Counsel.
 The student and the involved individuals(s) shall have access to all information to be considered by the Hearing Committee, including the names of all persons giving evidence.

 e.
 The student and the involved parties shall attend the hearing and be offered an opportunity to state their positions and present testimony and other evidence relevant to the case.
 The responsibility of establishing the validity of the complaint rests with the student.